Join the revolution to take back our neighborhood!

 "It’s time for Poughkeepsie’s people and pride to shine once again".

-Chris Petsas is serving his first term as 1st Ward Councilman and is the current Chairman of the Common Council.
+Chris Petsas is serving his second term as 1st Ward Councilman and is the immediate past Chairman of the Common Council.
 He is a lifelong resident of the city of Poughkeepsie and proud graduate of our public school system.
 He and his family have resided on Talmadge Street for over 30 years.
 A former volunteer firefighter and EMT, Chris embodies the important values of caring and compassion for his community and its residents.
 He believes in our city and knows that with the right leadership Poughkeepsie can once again move forward.
 "Poughkeepsie has had some great political leaders in the past however, we need more than just a great political leader who can grant benefits to their friends and political party.
 We need a community leader who is a visionary, a person who can inspire current and future generations to get involved and help move Poughkeepsie forward.
 Poughkeepsie’s problems cannot be solved alone or by any single leader, it must be a community effort - a joint effort”.

 Poughkeepsie Taxpayers Association (Past President) The Taxpayers Associations is a watchdog group that advocates for keeping taxes in line for both homeowners and businesses and ensuring that taxpayer money is being spent wisely.
 As president, Chris was an outspoken critic of wasteful spending and advocate of less government.